 2. Floral Dress with Statement Sleeves

-Remember those big bell sleeves from the 70’s?
-They’re back and turning up on some pretty cute looking boho-style dresses.
+Remember those big bell sleeves from the ’70s?
+They’re back and turning up on some pretty cute-looking boho-style dresses.
 This floral shift is darling!
 It would be so cute at Easter and as you move into Spring.
-Couldn’t you just see this at a wedding or baby shower?
+Couldn’t you see this at a wedding or baby shower?
 So cute, and see how it is paired with white shoes so that the blooms really shine?

 3. Trapeze Cut Floral Dress

 Have you ever owned a trapeze dress?
 They are super sophisticated, and they are perfect for hiding your tummy if you have a bit of a men-o-pot.
 Pastels used to be old lady colors, but they are now very modern.
-The trick is to pair them with darker or neutral accessories like these shoes and bag, instead of matchy, matchy pale pink or blue ones.
+The trick is to pair them with darker or neutral accessories like these shoes and bags instead of matchy, pale pink, or blue ones.
 Lots of arm candy looks great on a dress like this.

 4. Bright Floral Dresses with Navy Backgrounds

-A couple of years ago black dresses with bright florals were new and happening, and while they are still around, the new background colors are navy, purple, even dark forest green.
-Navy is most popular and is actually very pretty as a canvas because it is warmer and less stark than jet black, which can accentuate wrinkles, lines and all those annoying things that come with aging.
-Bright florals set against a navy backdrop is rich, elegant and slimming too.
+A couple of years ago, black dresses with bright florals were new and happening, and while they are still around, the new background colors are navy, purple, and even dark forest green.
+Navy is most popular and is actually very pretty as a canvas because it is warmer and less stark than jet black, accentuating wrinkles, lines, and all those annoying things that come with aging.
+Bright florals set against a navy backdrop are rich, elegant, and slimming too.
 I’m a fan.